bradygaster-zz/downr/src/wwwroot/posts/gallery-server-pro-and-windows-azure-web-sites/index.md

   <img src="/posts/gallery-server-pro-and-windows-azure-web-sites/media/galsrvpro-6.png" alt="">
 </p>
 <p>Whether you&apos;re just posting pictures of your family or you&#x2019;re an aspiring artist or designer who wants to publish their photos and artwork online for people to see, Gallery Server Pro is a great choice.
 Their web site offers
-  <a>documentation and an extensive user guide and administration reference</a>, and the product promises to continue adding new features and functionality.
+  <a href="http://www.galleryserverpro.com/support.aspx">documentation and an extensive user guide and administration reference</a>, and the product promises to continue adding new features and functionality.
 With Azure Web Sites now as the easiest hosting option around for creating these types of sites and
   with deployment never being as easy as it is using the web sites application gallery, now is a good time to try out Gallery Server Pro for your online gallery needs.</p>
 Start Simple.
 Scale Up as Needed
 <p>If you haven&#x2019;t
-  <a>tried</a>  Azure yet, you can
+  <a href="http://bit.ly/windowsazuretrial">tried</a>  Azure yet, you can
-  <a>get started right now</a>, for free, and stay free for a year if all you really need is a gallery site.
+  <a href="http://bit.ly/windowsazuretrial">get started right now</a>, for free, and stay free for a year if all you really need is a gallery site.
 In 5 minutes you&#x2019;ll have your own online gallery up and running, without writing a single line of code or performing any complex configuration tasks.
   When you pair the ease of setup and deployment Azure Web Sites and the application gallery provide with the simplicity Gallery Server Pro provide, you can&#x2019;t go wrong.</p>